 - anomalies with loss transfers on restructures and partial sell downs.

-Author(s): Mark GREEN The pace of change in the international tax arena has proceeded unabated since the Board of Taxation's International Taxation Report and the Treasurer's Budget
+The pace of change in the international tax arena has proceeded unabated since the Board of Taxation's International Taxation Report and the Treasurer's Budget

 Announcements in 2003.
 The subsequent legislative 'deluge' presents a challenge to corporates in understanding the changes.